unrealspeech/unrealspeech/README.md

 ## Downloading Audio

-You can download audio buy simply calling the save function
+You can download audio by simply calling the save function

 ```python
   from unrealspeech import save